top of page

 We must not.jpg

-A heart wrenching and intimate novel of love and defiance set inside the Warsaw Ghetto.
+A heart wrenching and intimate novel of defiance set inside the Warsaw Ghetto.

 Adam Paskow is a schoolteacher forced to share a cramped one-bedroom apartment with two other families as their Jewish community is herded into the Ghetto and cut off from the rest of Warsaw in 1940.